16 FUN Things To Do At Moraine Lake

 Cycle to Moraine Lake

 The best time to bike to Moraine Lake is when it is car-free.
-This happens around the third week of May for a very short period.
-This one short week in Banff is when they plow Lake Moraine Road but don’t open the road to vehicles.
-Meaning you can bike to Moraine Lake and have it all to yourself – which we guarantee is impressive.
-(Though you can bike to Moraine Lake anytime you want.)
+This happens around the third or fourth week of May for a very short period.
+This one short week in Banff is when they plow the Lake Moraine Road, but don’t open it to vehicles.
+This means you can bike to Moraine Lake and have it all to yourself – which we guarantee is impressive.
+(Though you can bike to Moraine Lake anytime you want, you’ll be sharing the winding road with buses.)

-If you’re a domestic traveler, make sure to bring your bike to Banff, or it’s possible to rent bicycles for the day in either Banff Cycle in Banff or Rebound Cycle in Canmore.
+If you’re a domestic traveler, make sure to bring your bike to Banff.
+It’s also possible to rent bicycles for the day in either Banff Cycle in Banff, Rebound Cycle in Canmore, Wilson Sports, or at the Lake Louise Sightseeing Gondola around Lake Louise.
+If visiting during peak summer, it’s recommended to reserve bike rentals in advance.

 Scramble the Tower of Babel

-This is the most well-known scramble in the Moraine Lake area, but it’s a pretty steep climb at 2.9 km and 518 meter gain.
-Still, it’s appropriate for entry-level scramblers.
-You’re guaranteed some fabulous views of Moraine Lake, Consolation Valley, and the Bow Valley.
-Tower of Babel is a sub-peak that’s pretty easy to access.
+This is the most well-known scramble in the Moraine Lake area, but it’s a pretty steep climb at 2.9 km and 518 meters of gain.
+Still, the Tower of Babel is a sub-peak that’s pretty easy to access and is appropriate for entry-level scramblers.
+You’re guaranteed fabulous views of Moraine Lake, Consolation Valley, and the Bow Valley.

 The biggest threat on this route is a loose rock falling down the gully from a party above; I strongly recommend wearing a helmet!
 It’s also best to start early and be one of the first to the top in the morning so you don’t have loose rock falling on you from hikers above.